Grupa Azoty: Expansion

 On 13 July 2012, an offer for 6,116,800 shares of the Zakłady Azotowe in Puławy at PLN 110 per share, was announced.
 As a result of the call, the facility in Tarnów managed to obtain 10.3% shares of the facility in Puławy.
 This offer was the first step in the consolidation of the two largest chemical companies in Poland.
 The idea of merging Zakłady Azotowe in Puławy with Azoty Tarnów was supported by the Polish Treasury and the trade unions.
 On 15 November 2012 the management boards of Zakłady Azotowe in Tarnów and Puławy concluded an agreement for establishing the principles of cooperation and conducting negotiations.
 Later, Azoty Tarnów issued shares, available solely to the shareholders of the company in Puławy.
 They exchanged shares held in Zakłady in Puławy for shares of the Tarnów company, at a ratio of 1:2.
 Full performance of this stage still required consent of the European Commission for the merger of both companies which was issued on 13 January 2013.
 Finally, a buy-back allowed Azoty Tarnów to purchase 95% of shares in Zakłady Azotowe in Puławy.
 Consolidation of the enterprises in Tarnów, Puławy, Police and Kędzierzyn-Koźle allowed for formation of one of the largest fertiliser companies in Europe, operating under the name of Grupa Azoty, consolidating ca. 75-80 per cent of the national fertiliser production.

 On 21 November 2013, the Company purchased 85% of shares of the only Polish sulphur producer by smelting, Kopalnia i Zakłady Chemiczne Siarki, "Siarkopol” S.A. in Grzybów, from the Treasury.
 The value of the transaction was ca. PLN 400 million.

-Another important event in the history of the company was the purchase of a Phosphorite mine in Senegal. by Grupa Azoty Zakłady Chemiczne „Police” S.A.
+Another important event in the history of the company was the purchase of a Phosphorite mine in Senegal by Grupa Azoty Zakłady Chemiczne „Police” S.A.
 Zakłady in Police was able to purchase a controlling stake of 55% of AIG company shares for $28.5 million.
 This investment, now a subsidiary of Grupa Azoty, secured its own source of raw material for the production of phosphorus and other multi-ingredient fertilisers integral to its business.

+In 2018, Grupa Azoty acquired German company Goat TopCo GmbH based in Münster for a reported EUR 226.6 million.
+The company operates within the specialty fertilizers segment and owns COMPO EXPERT company.
+The transaction was aimed at strengthening the company's position as a leading provider of agricultural solutions.